-Note 2. - The character count includes all printing and nonprinting characters in the message from, but not including, the alignment function preceding the beginning of the text to, but not including, the end-of-text signal.
-GHANA CIVIL AVIATION (ANS) DIRECTIVES Part 23 Subpart 2 - Communication Procedures with PANS Status a) the page-feed sequence consisting of 7 LINE FEEDS [====];
+Note 2. - The character count includes all printing and non-printing characters in the message from, but not including, the alignment function preceding the beginning of the text to, but not including, the end-of-text signal.

 23.2.4.4.6 ENDING